 Jameson proved to be the perfect gullible mark for kayfabe.
 “Undertaker was one of the biggest WWF wrestlers at the time.
 He would put people in coffins and set them on fire in the ring.
 And the scary thing is, that character he played was not an act,” she detailed in her book.

-She goes on to reveal that The Undertaker was in fact scared of her and got creeped out by her hanging around the shop.
-Later on, she talks about a time he came to one of her shows and chased off a guy who was trying to buy her a drink, “You can get me a shot of Jaeger and you can get yourself a shot of shut-the-fuck-up,” he apparently barked at Jameson’s suitor.
+Later on, she talks about a time he came to one of her shows and chased off a guy who was trying to buy her a drink, “You can get me a shot of Jaeger and you can get yourself a shot of shut-the-f**k-up,” he apparently barked at Jameson’s suitor.

-The Deadman then tried to woo Jenna, telling her, “I’m going to kick your boyfriend’s ass and take you away with me.”
+The Deadman then tried to woo Jenna, telling her, “I’m going to kick your boyfriend’s a*s and take you away with me.”

 The Undertaker Breaking the WWF rules on STRIP CLUBS